dennybritz/reinforcement-learning/PolicyGradient/README.md

 ### Summary

 - Idea: Instead of parameterizing the value function and doing greedy policy improvement we parameterize the policy and do gradient descent into a direction that improves it.
 - Sometimes the policy is easier to approximate than the value function.
-Also, we need a parameterized policy to deal with continuous action spaces and environment where we need to act stochastically.
+Also, we need a parameterized policy to deal with continuous action spaces and environments where we need to act stochastically.
 - Policy Score Function `J(theta)`: Intuitively, it measures how good our policy is.
 For example, we can use the average value or average reward under a policy as our objective.
 - Common choices for the policy function: Softmax for discrete actions, Gaussian parameters for continuous actions.
 - Policy Gradient Theorem: `grad(J(theta)) = Ex[grad(log(pi(s, a))) * Q(s, a)]`.
 Basically, we move our policy into a direction of more reward.